 Although studies show varying degrees of risk, health officials recommend pregnant women abstain from alcohol consumption entirely while pregnant.

 A child exposed to too much alcohol while in the womb may have physical and mental abnormalities.

 Any amount of alcohol is unsafe to drink during pregnancy.
 If a woman is already drinking alcohol while pregnant, it is never too late to stop.
 The earlier she does, the better chance the baby has at living a healthy life.

 Anything the mother consumes, including alcohol, is also consumed by the baby.
 Exposure to alcohol affects the growth of the baby’s cells, especially in the brain and spinal cord.

 FASD is sometimes referred to as “the hangover that lasts a lifetime.”
-Babies with this condition are more likely to develop learning, vision, hearing, behavioral, and social problems later in life.
+Babies who have it are more likely to develop physical, behavioral, and social problems later in life.